All Episodes

 I worked there on a TDY assignment on that case.

-In 11 months that the case was active, we had twelve hundred law enforcement actions, meaning refusals of entry, cancellations of visas, those kind of things.
+In 11 months that the case was active, we had 1,200 law enforcement actions, meaning refusals of entry, cancellations of visas, those kind of things.

-Sixty-seven records of individuals and organizations were deleted out of the re out of the system by uh Department of Homeland Security Management.
+67 records of individuals and organizations were deleted out of the system by the Department of Homeland Security Management.

-Those sixty-seven records described a network of mosques and organizations in the United States that was related to the mosque in San Bernardino.
+Those 67 records described a network of mosques and organizations in the United States that was related to the mosque in San Bernardino.

-So my plausible claim is that we would have either prevented Sayed Farouk from traveling because of his affiliation with that mosque, or we would have prevented his pending fiance, Toshvin Malik, from coming into the country and getting a visa in the first place.
+So my plausible claim is that we would have either prevented Syed Farouk from traveling because of his affiliation with that mosque, or we would have prevented his pending fiancée, Tashvin Malik, from coming into the country and getting the visa in the first place.

 That's two plausible ways we could have prevented it.